Creative Lighting Design & Architectural Lighting Design

 Good Lighting Design – The Well-being Factor

 Creating lighting solutions that promote well-being can be challenging, but it’s noteworthy to understand the technical aspects and how to implement them.
-In addition, achieving this goal can often be challenging, given the pressure to balance other project requirements and stay within budget.
+In addition, achieving this goal can often be difficult, given the pressure to balance other project requirements and stay within budget.

 If all lighting design consultants embraced well-being lighting design and made clients buy into it, we would require fewer headache pills.
 Furthermore, as a society, we would have far fewer tired eyes!